 - Then we had a ring toss where they threw rings around an octopus.

-- We had a “Pin the Crown on Aeriel”
+- We had a “Pin the Crown on Ariel”

 - And lastly we had a fish race.
 On one end of the room we had a bowl of gold fish (or Swedish fish) and then on the other side of the room we had an empty bowl.
 Then we split them up into two teams and gave each girl a spoon.
 The object was to try and transfer the bowl of fish into the second bowl by running back and forth with spoonful’s of fish.
 It was crazy and so much fun!

-Sara at Dealicious Mom posted this super cute Jello fish bowl that is perfect for an Under the Sea birthday party!
+Sara at Dealicious Mom posted this super cute Jello fish bowl that is perfect for a Little Mermaid birthday party!

 And of course it wouldn’t be a party without cake!